 BS in Kinesiology & Sports Studies and MS in Health, Kinesiology, & Sports Studies

 The BS-MS accelerated degree program allows undergraduate students in the Kinesiology & Sports Studies-Human performance concentration to begin coursework towards the Master of Science in Health, Kinesiology, and Sports Studies-Human Performance program during their senior year at Texas A&M University-Commerce.
 Students can earn a B.S. and M.S. degree in five years upon completion of degree requirements for both degrees.
 For this accelerated program, graduate courses cannot be applied to the undergraduate degree.
 Students must apply to the accelerated program by the end of their junior year after having completed at least 90 hours of undergraduate courses and a cumulative undergraduate GPA of 3.0 or higher.
-Additionally, students should have taken certain upper-level courses in their junior year to ensure they can be successful taking graduate courses with UG courses in their senior year (e.g., HHPK 335, HHPK 350, HHPK 417, HHPK 450).
+Additionally, students should have taken certain upper-level courses in their junior year to ensure they can be successful taking graduate courses with UG courses in their senior year (e.g., HHPK 335, HHPK 350, HHPK 450).
 Students must earn a B or higher in these courses.
 Students will be awarded both degrees at the same time after completing both B.S. and M.S. requirements.

 Print or Download a PDF of this page